The People | Community | Photos on flickr.cfom | Blog | Vision & Values | Process & Principles

 attended the Draft Horse Show seven times.
 I have made many trips to

-the mountains and coast nearby.
 I have met such great people in

 this process of building La Querencia.
 It seems that people who agree